-Isabellapolder Demonstration Site (Belgium)The Isabellapolder demonstration site is situated next to the Dutch border in the north of the East Flanders province.
+Isabellapolder Demonstration Site (Belgium)The Isabellapolder demonstration site is situated next to the Dutch border in the north of the province East Flanders.
 It is a flat and open landscape with ditches, hedges, tall trees and small and larger watercourses.

 For more information visit: